 The console path and alternate paths are stored in the same format as the primary boot path.
 Unlike the primary boot path, the first byte of the first word of the console and alternate boot paths is set to hex 00.
-The autoboot and autosearch flags are not stored with these paths.

-To read one word (4 bytes) of stable storage, use the ISL command $\tt READSS:$
+The autoboot and autosearch flags are not stored with these paths.To read one word (4 bytes) of stable storage, use the ISL command READSS:

+ISL> READSS x Return

+ISL> READSS Return

-ISL> READSS x (Return) or ISL> READSS (Return) Input SS address: 4 Address 4 contains 0xFFFFFF08
+Input SS address: 4

-In the last byte (number 7), 08 indicates the module number, 8.
+Address 4 contains 0x00000200

-Reading Nonvolatile Memory (NVM) NVM stores system activity parameters, including a circular queue of the last six ISL utilities executed, which is useful as a diagnostic aid in the event of a system crash or failure.
+Reading Nonvolatile Memory (NVM)

+(Not applicable to N-Class and A-Class ) NVM stores system activity parameters, including a circular queue of the last six ISL utilities executed, which is useful as a diagnostic aid in the event of a system crash or failure.

 NVM contains initialization information in a 92-byte block starting at decimal byte address 36.
-NVM stores this information as shown in figure C-2.
+NVM stores this information as shown in Figure C-2..